 Tour 1.
 Woodlands and Wetlands including the Western Treatment Plant (Werribee)

-On this tour we shall spend the morning exploring a selection of the diverse woodlands found a short distance to the west of Melbourne.
-Depending on conditions and the season this may include Woodlands Historic Park (a River Red Gum dominated grassy woodland), Eynesbury Grey Box Forest, the You Yangs Regional Park (Yellow Gum, Red Gum and Wattle), Serendip Sanctuary (regrowth forest and wetlands) and/or the Brisbane Ranges National Park (mixed forest including Stringybarks, Ironbarks, Gums and Box trees).
+On this tour we shall spend half the day exploring a selection of the diverse woodlands found a short distance to the west of Melbourne.
+Depending on conditions and the season this may include Woodlands Historic Park (a River Red Gum dominated grassy woodland), Eynesbury Grey Box Forest, Long Forest (Bull Mallee and Box), You Yangs Regional Park (Yellow Gum, Red Gum and Wattle), Serendip Sanctuary (regrowth forest and wetlands) and/or the Brisbane Ranges National Park (mixed forest including Stringybarks, Ironbarks, Gums and Box trees).

 A wide range of bushland birds are found in this area representing most Victorian bird families plus a few scarcer and/or cryptic species such as Little Eagle, Tawny Frogmouth, Purple-crowned Lorikeet, Satin Flycatcher, Yellow-tufted Honeyeater, Blue-winged Parrot (summer), various Cuckoos, Crested Shrike-tit, Speckled Warbler, Chestnut-rumped Heathwren, Scarlet Robin, Red-capped Robin, Diamond Firetail, Varied Sitella and Spotted Quail-thrush to name a few.
 Spring and summer migrants increase the diversity